 More problematic perhaps is that the existence of an anchor leads people to think of information consistent with that anchor (commitment and consistency) rather than access information that is inconsistent with that anchor.

 Anchoring is commonly observed in real estate and the stock market.
 Many BUYERS tend to negotiate based on the listed price of a house — and many SELLERS tend to determine the list priced based on adjusting their purchase price.

-Some interesting points on anchoring: (1) Experts and non-experts are affected similarly by an anchor; (2) Anchoring-adjustment may occur in any task requiring an numerical response, provided an initial estimate is available; and (3) One study of particular importance for investors was conduced by Joyce and Biddle (1981), which found support for the presence of the anchoring effect among practicing auditors of major accounting firms.
+Some interesting points on anchoring: (1) Experts and non-experts are affected similarly by an anchor; (2) Anchoring-adjustment may occur in any task requiring a numerical response, provided an initial estimate is available; and (3) One study of particular importance for investors, by Joyce and Biddle (1981), found support for the presence of the anchoring effect among practicing auditors of major accounting firms.

 * * *

 Anchoring and adjustment was first theorized by Tversky and Kahneman.
 The pair demonstrated that when asked to guess the percentage of African nations which are members of the UN, people who were first asked “was it more or less than 35%” guessed lower values than those who had been asked if it was more or less than 65%.
 Subjects were biased by the number 45 or 65 and this had a meaningful influence on their judgment.
 Over time this bias has been shown in numerous experiments.
 Interestingly, paying participants based on their accuracy did not reduce the magnitude of the anchoring effect.